Harrison Bader Player Props: Yankees vs. Cubs

 Harrison Bader At The Plate

-- Bader is batting .259 with five doubles, two triples, seven home runs and five walks.
+- Bader is batting .259 with six doubles, two triples, seven home runs and five walks.

-- Bader has picked up a hit in 25 of 40 games this year, with multiple hits nine times.
+- Bader has picked up a hit in 63.4% of his 41 games this year, with multiple hits in 22.0% of those games.

-- He has gone deep in 17.5% of his games this season, and 4.6% of his chances at the plate.

-- Bader has driven home a run in 15 games this year (37.5%), including more than one RBI in 25.0% of his games and producing three or more of his team's runs on three occasions..
+- In 16 games this season (39.0%), Bader has picked up an RBI, and in 11 of those games (26.8%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 16 of 40 games this year, and more than once 3 times.
+- In 39.0% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (7.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.